BeaverTrap/mournsfolly/index.md

 ---

-## 🕯️ About Mourn's Folly

 📜 [[readme]] An overview of the purpose and content of this repository.
-Get a sense of how it all fits together and serves the project. -
+Get a sense of how it all fits together and serves the project.

 ⚖️ [[license]] Details on the licensing of the materials included in this project.
 Covers both Open Game Content and original creations.